Free Mini Hot Water Bottle Cover Knitting Pattern: The Shopkeeper's Friend

-This pattern is probably best suited for those who have knitted in the round before, or who are competent knitters just waiting to give it a try.
-In the Real Life Shop we'd normally suggest that by the time you get to this, you will have knitted some swatches and a snood, maybe even a hat.
-There will be quite a few techniques in here that may be a bit tricky, but I've tried to include videos for each step you may find tricky, or need a refresher on.
+There are a handful of knitting techniques in this free pattern that may be completely new to you, but I've tried to link in video tutorials for each step you may find tricky, or need a refresher on.
 As usual, read the whole pattern through before you start so there are no surprises, and if you don't glue with the particular video linked, try searching the technique to find one you do get on with.

 So, here we go!

-The Shopkeeper's Friend
+The Shopkeeper's Friend knitting pattern details

-Gauge: 28 sts x 38 rows per 10 cm in stockinette on a 2.5mm needle (or whatever size is required to meet gauge)
+28 sts x 38 rows per 10 cm in stockinette on a 2.5mm needle (or whatever size is required to meet gauge)

 Materials:

-2.5 mm 80 cm circular needle (or whatever size needed to meet gauge - my gauge is quite loose so you may need larger needles.)
+Suggested needles: 2.5 mm 80 cm circular needle (or whatever size needed to meet gauge - my gauge is quite loose so you may need larger needles.)
 We try to have both wood and metal in stock as standard.

 Abbreviations: